Auxilor/auxilor.github.io/docs/ecoshop/how-to-make-an-item.md

 ## Items
 Items are everything that can be bought or sold in the shop.
 They can be real items or commands, single-purchase, limited purchase, buy only, sell only, both, they can be bought with 2 different currency types - the point is, there's a lot of options to wrap your head around.

-These items go into your category config, read here for more into: [[how-to-make-a-category|How to make a Category]]
+These items go into your category config, read here for more into: [categories](https://plugins.auxilor.io/ecoshop/how-to-make-a-category).

 ## How to add items

 ### Simple buy-sell item